tannerdamron/Doctor_Lookup/README.md

 * User can enter doctor name in search bar and that doctor will show up
 * > Input: "John Lee"
 * > Output: "John Lee	325 9th Ave.
 Seattle, Washington	2065205000	No website	Yes"
-* User can enter location in search bar and doctors in that location will show up
+* User can enter city in search bar and doctors within 50 miles of that location will show up
-* > Input: "wa-seattle"
+* > Input: "seattle"
 * > Output: "John Lee	325 9th Ave.
 Seattle, Washington	2065205000	No website	Yes"

 ### Setup Instructions